 Quickstart: Create a dashboard in the Azure portal by using a Bicep file

 A dashboard in the Azure portal is a focused and organized view of your cloud resources.
-This quickstart focuses on the process of deploying a Bicep file to create a dashboard.
-The dashboard shows the performance of a virtual machine (VM), and some static information and links.
+This quickstart shows how to deploy a Bicep file to create a dashboard.
+The example dashboard shows the performance of a virtual machine (VM), along with some static information and links.

 Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 It provides concise syntax, reliable type safety, and support for code reuse.
 Bicep offers the best authoring experience for your infrastructure-as-code solutions in Azure.